-Compensation of our President
+Compensation of our President and Chief Executive Officer

-As previously disclosed, on November 2, 2011, we entered into an employment agreement with Mr. Bruce D. Broussard, our President, which we refer to as the Broussard Employment Agreement.
+On November 2, 2012, we entered into an amended and restated employment agreement with Mr. Bruce D. Broussard, our President and Chief Executive Officer, which we refer to as the Broussard Employment Agreement.
 The Broussard Employment Agreement provides for the following compensation elements:

-- Annual base salary of not less than \$900,000 - Target annual incentive equal to 150% of his base salary and a maximum annual incentive equal to 150% of his target incentive (i.e., 225% of his base salary) - An initial grant of 78,930 shares of restricted common stock of the Company and options to purchase 107,534 shares of common stock of the Company, with no current expectation of additional grants of equity until 2013 - Participation in all benefit plans, including retirement plans and perquisites, made available by the Company to other senior executives
+- Annual base salary of not less than \$1,085,000 - Target annual incentive equal to 150% of his base salary and a maximum annual incentive equal to 150% of his target incentive (i.e., 225% of his base salary) - A long-term incentive award to be granted in February 2013 with a value of \$5,000,000 (determined on the same basis as the Committee values such awards generally) and in a form and on terms consistent with the long-term incentive awards to be granted in 2013 to our other senior executives - · Participation in all benefit plans, including retirement plans and perquisites, made available by the Company to other senior executives

-In assessing the reasonableness of the package offered to Mr. Broussard, the Committee took into account an evaluation of his responsibilities and experience, the compensation packages of companies experiencing executive leadership transitions similar to ours, compensation packages for new executive officers at peer and other public companies, amounts that Mr. Broussard was forfeiting at his prior employer, publicly-available executive compensation information of peer companies, internal pay equity, competitive market and retention objectives, severance package best practices, and incentives needed to continue to motivate and reward exceptional performance by our executive officers.
+In assessing the reasonableness of the package offered to Mr. Broussard, the Committee took into account an evaluation of his responsibilities and experience, both at the Company during our year-long transition plan and in his prior employment, the compensation packages of companies experiencing executive leadership transitions similar to ours, compensation packages for new executive officers at peer and other public companies, publicly-available executive compensation information of peer companies, internal pay equity, competitive market and retention objectives, severance package best practices, and incentives needed to continue to motivate and reward exceptional performance by our executive officers.